-‘Tis the season for DIY Christmas gifts!
-We’ve got your whole holiday covered with a roundup of homemade gifts that people will actually use and treasure.
-From a cocoa kit and Christmas crafts to kid-made art, our top picks for DIY Christmas gift ideas guarantee a merry season of holiday giving.
+‘Tis the season for DIY holiday gifts!
+We’ve got your holiday gift list covered with a roundup of DIY gift ideas that people will actually use and treasure.
+From a cocoa kit and Christmas crafts to kid-made art, our top picks for homemade holiday gift ideas guarantee a merry season.
 Keep reading to see them all.

 Christmas Teacup Garden

 A teacup garden is an awesome DIY Christmas gift because it a) brings a bit of greenery to any space b) is easy to make and c) is oh-so-cute!
 You and the kiddos may even be able to craft your own with things you have on hand.
 For full instructions, visit Fireflies + Mud Pies.